 The Board prioritizes reviewing and discussing the succession plans for the CEO and each of his direct reports.
 Management succession planning continues to be among the Board's top priorities and is included in the annual goals for executive management.
-In connection with our management succession planning, in February 2023, the Company appointed Scott A. Smith as CEO.
-In addition, in December 2023, the Company appointed Doretta Mistras to serve as CFO beginning March 1, 2024, and in April 2024, the Company appointed Dr. Corinne Le Goff to serve as Chief Commercial Officer beginning April 15, 2024.
+In connection with our management succession planning, in February 2023, the Company appointed Scott A. Smith as CEO to lead our Phase 2 strategy and execution.
+In addition, in December 2023, the Company appointed Doretta Mistras to serve as CFO beginning March 1, 2024, and in April 2024, the Company appointed Dr. Corrine Le Goff to serve as Chief Commercial Officer beginning April 15, 2024.